 Credit Score Privacy Notice

 At Lowell we’re committed to protecting your privacy and data protection rights.
-This notice sets out what information we collect when you use the credit score function in the Lowell mobile app.
+This notice sets out what information we collect when you use the credit score function which is available to you when you access your online account via our website or the Lowell mobile app.
 It explains how we use your information, who we share it with and how we protect it.
 It also sets out your rights and how to exercise them.

 We’ve set out some useful Frequently Asked Questions (FAQs) at the top of this notice and you’ll find the legal bit at the end of the notice.